rudelm/rudelm.github.io/content/post/2020-09-21-configure-mail-transport-agent-on-raspbian-with-external-smtp-server.md

 sudo chmod 600 /etc/msmtprc
 ```

 Duplicate the config file to ~/.msmtprc if you want to provide email configuration for your user as well.
-Don&#8217;t forget to update the accounts accordingly.
+Don't forget to update the accounts accordingly.

 Now configure the recipients for your systems users by setting the recipients in /etc/aliases.
-Make sure, that you don&#8217;t have trailing spaces behind the email addresses:
+Make sure, that you don't have trailing spaces behind the email addresses:

 ```
 root: user@domain.name